Pontus Dahlberg

-Pontus Jacob Ragne Dahlberg (born 21 January 1999) is a Swedish footballer who plays as a goalkeeper for Allsvenskan club IFK Göteborg and the Sweden national team.
+Pontus Jacob Ragne Dahlberg (born 21 January 1999) is a Swedish footballer who plays as a goalkeeper for Allsvenskan club IFK Göteborg.

 Club career

 On 31 January 2018, Dahlberg signed for Watford on a five-and-a-half-year deal for an undisclosed fee.
 He was loaned back to IFK Göteborg until the end of the 2017–18 season.

 On 6 August 2021, Dahlberg joined League One side Doncaster Rovers on a season-long loan deal.
 On 14 January 2022, Dahlberg was recalled from his loan spell at Doncaster Rovers after making 18 appearances for the club.
 Later that day, he joined fellow League One club Gillingham on loan for the rest of the season.

 International

-He made his debut for Sweden national football team on 7 January 2018 in a friendly 1–1 draw with Estonia.
+He made his debut for Sweden men's national football team on 7 January 2018 in a friendly 1–1 draw with Estonia.